Phylliida/mamba_interp/How to mamba.md

 However, these are multi-dimensional, wheras our $x_i$ from above is one-dimensional.

-To address this, mamba has a seperate state space model occuring for each component.
+To address this, mamba has a seperate state space model occuring for each element.
 In our notation, we just add an e index to our equations:

 $$\stackrel{[N]}{h_{i,e}} = \stackrel{[N,N]}{\bar{A}}\stackrel{[N]}{h_{i-1,e}} + \stackrel{[N,1]}{\bar{B}}\stackrel{[1]}{x_{i,e}}$$